 If the tenant has been illegally evicted, they should apply immediately (in person if possible) for an urgent hearing at their closest convened VCAT, or if not available, at VCAT at 55 King Street, Melbourne.
 The tenant should ask VCAT for an order restraining the landlord from further illegal actions, and an order under section 472 that requires the landlord to allow the tenant back onto the premises.

-Alternatively, such conduct may amount to a repudiation of the agreement, and the tenant may seek to recover their goods and apply for compensation for the tenancy being unlawfully terminated.
-This is best discussed with VCAT or a legal advisor in light of the circumstances.
+Such conduct may amount to a repudiation of the agreement, and the tenant may seek to recover their goods and apply for compensation for the tenancy being unlawfully terminated.
+This is best discussed with VCAT or a legal advisor.

 In the event of illegal eviction, the tenant should lodge a complaint with CAV or the police and ask for the landlord to be prosecuted for a breach of section 229.
 The tenant can also make a compensation claim against the landlord for any loss or damage caused by the illegal eviction.
 The tenant should be advised to keep receipts and details of any expenditure caused by the illegal eviction (such as the cost of alternative accommodation).